 Breeds typically develope based on need and functionality in a specific region.
 As times change and the face of agriculture shifts the functionality shifts with it.
 So the need for the livestock species remains but the function changes.
 As the function changes breeds are altered and different breeds are often crossed with one another to obtain the qualities sought after.
 Over time the original breed becomes less and less common.

 Keeping the lines of rare breeds of sheep alive and well is a potent facet for the future of livestock.
 As the agriculture industry swings in favour of industrial trends we risk losing the diversity in the genetics of domestic stock.
-In trying to keep up with the market demands of the industry, you are really playing a tail chasing game.
+In trying to keep up with the market trends of the industry, one is really playing a tail chasing game.
 Often by the time you have figured out what the market demands the market has moved on.

 As long as we continue to follow the production minded trends and raise animals with only the market weight of the offspring in mind we eventually limit the gene pool to a detrimental effect.
 When the gene pool becomes too limited we end up with uniformity (peas in a pod) which may not be all that beneficial for domestic livestock in the long run.